dvc0310/dashboard/data_prep/docs/OutageDataProcessor.md

 ## Overview

 The `OutageDataProcessor` class is responsible for loading, processing, and aggregating outage data.
-It filters the data based on specified years and company names, converts date columns to datetime objects, and aggregates data to provide insights into outage frequency over time.
+It filters the data based on specified years and company names, converts date columns to datetime objects, and then aggregates the outage data.

 ## Methods Detail